 - Priming — Start out a therapy task with a review of all of the relevant vocabulary words in a lesson.
 This activates the student’s categorical vocabulary knowledge and gets their brains ready for the task ahead.

 - Vocabulary drill — Throw it back to traditional speech therapy and get out those picture cards in categories and have a student name, name, name.
-Pair it with a game and you are set for motivation.
+Pair it with a game!

 - Narrative intervention — Bring out the books, preferably related to grade-level curriculum, and focus on story retell.
 Recalling the parts of the story and the key vocabulary with help the student learn and retain important words.
-Must be done consistently and story grammar visuals would be beneficial, too.
+Must be done consistently and story grammar visuals are beneficial, too.

-- Visualization — When a student is stuck, consider asking the student to close their eyes and imagine the object.
+- Visualization — When a student is stuck, ask the student to close their eyes and imagine the object.
 Then ask him/her to say what they see in their mind.

 - Providing phonemic cues — If you know the word the student is search for, provide the first sound.
 For example, if they are looking for the word “mug,” say, “It starts with ‘m.'”

 - Providing semantic cues — Again, if you know the word that the student can’t find, ask the student questions about the category, “Is it a tool?” or the function “It is used to hit nails.”